guardian/ssm-scala/README.md

 SSM-Scala
 =========

 SSM-Scala is a command-line tool, written in Scala, for executing commands on EC2 servers using AWS's EC2 Run command.
-It provides the user with
+It provides the user with:

-- standard `ssh` access using short lived RSA keys, and
+1. standard `ssh` access using short lived RSA keys
-- an _alternative_ to `ssh` for running commands on the target.
+2. an _alternative_ to `ssh` for running commands on the target

 Both modes apply to servers in AWS accounts to which you have [IAM](https://aws.amazon.com/iam/) access.